 2. Understand the power structure of your institution.
 Who makes important decisions?
 What are their interests?
 As in the preceding, look for ways to take advantage of the special interests of these decision-makers.

 3. Know your constituencies.
 At first you may think only of students in your courses, but Classics can also serve

 - Faculty and students in many other areas

 - Secondary school teachers and students

 To the extent that you do serve these constituencies, they can be called on for support in times of need.
 For example, helping high-school Latin teachers strengthen their programs may not only provide you with some better prepared entering freshmen but with additional supporters in the community (teachers, students and parents).
 In this regard you should join and work with all relevant organizations, especially local, state and regional associations of Classics teachers.
 Information about these can be found from the SCS Home Page.

-- Build connections, especially with other departments and programs that are strong on campus.
-The field of Classics offers almost unlimited possibilities for making connections with other areas.
-Even professional schools like business (the ancient economy), medicine (Ancient medicine), and law (Greek or Roman law) can find connections with Classics.
+4. Build connections, especially with other departments and programs that are strong on campus.
+The field of Classics is intrinsically interdisciplinary and thus offers almost unlimited possibilities for making connections with other areas and programs.
+Even professional schools like business (the ancient economy), medicine (ancient medicine), and law (Greek or Roman law) can find connections with Classics.
+Enrollments in your courses are your principal source of income, and broader demand is a justification for new faculty lines.
 Seek out strong faculty and programs and look for ways to work together.
 Be creative and you can not only make your own programs more interesting but at the same time can generate important support for Classics elsewhere on campus.

 Follow these links for more specific information about: